 Lawfulness of processing

 We consider the processing required by the record is ‘necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’ in accordance with Article 6 (1)(e) of the GDPR.
-Data will be processed for a variety of public interest purposes, including:
+Data is processed for a variety of public interest purposes, including:

 - Making available to the public accurate and transparent data on the outcomes of publicly funded and subsidised higher education.

-While there will be no compulsion on graduates to complete the survey, any survey response data will be processed under the public interest grounds described above and not processed on the basis of consent.
+- While there will be no compulsion on graduates to complete the survey, any survey response data will be processed under the public interest grounds described above and not processed on the basis of consent.

-The updated HESA Student Collection Notice describes the processing of student information by HESA and other organisations who receive the survey information.
-This has been updated to meet the requirements of Article 13 of the GDPR and to reflect the proposed open centralisation and current planned timing and information flows of the survey.
-For example the Student Collection Notice informs students that their contact details will be collected by their HE provider and may be passed to HESA and/or a third party organisation procured to conduct the Graduate Outcomes surveys.
+The updated HESA Student Collection Notice describes the processing of student information by Jisc and other organisations who receive the survey information.
+This has been updated to meet the requirements of Article 13 of the GDPR and to reflect the open centralisation and timing and information flows of the survey.
+For example, the Student Collection Notice informs students that their contact details are collected by their HE provider and will be passed to Jisc and our survey suppliers to conduct the Graduate Outcomes surveys.

-Privacy Impact Assessment
+Data Protection Impact Assessment